-A “Connectivity Plan” is currently underway.
 In late 2011, the Township received a Transportation and Community Development Initiative grant from the DVRPC to fund a study to evaluate potential improvements to transit, bicycle and pedestrian connections to support redevelopment in the City Avenue Special Services District (CASSD) and reduce automobile dependency.
-The focus will be on improving transit access and increasing the percentage of transit trips to and from the district, by both rail and bus.
+The focus of the plan is to improve transit access and increase the percentage of transit trips to and from the district, by both rail and bus.

-The analysis will involve coordination with Lower Merion Township, the City of Philadelphia, the CASSD staff and Board of Directors, SEPTA and the DVRPC.
-The study will incorporate public input from representatives of the surrounding business district, residential community, institutional neighbors and community stakeholders.
-In 2012 Whitman, Requardt & Associates, LLP were retained to prepare the Connectivity Plan.
+The analysis involved coordination with Lower Merion Township, the City of Philadelphia, the CASSD staff and Board of Directors, SEPTA and the DVRPC.
+The study incorporated public input from representatives of the surrounding business district, residential community, institutional neighbors and community stakeholders.

 City Avenue District Rezoning

 The City Avenue District is made up of three distinct areas including: the Regional Center Area (“RCA”), the Bala Cynwyd Retail district (“BCR”) and the Bala Village district (“BV”).
-A set of provisions specific to each of these areas are detailed in the proposed ordinances.
-The approved City Avenue District ordinance included the RCA and the BCR districts.
-The BV district will be considered under a separate ordinance.
+The RCA and the BCR districts were adopted in 2012.
+The BV district was adopted under a separate ordinance in 2014.

 City Avenue District Ordinance